wormhole-foundation/wormhole/svm/wormhole-core-shims/programs/verify-vaa/README.md

 ### Post Signatures Technical Details

-This instruction creates or appends to a guardian signatures account account for subsequent use by the [verify hash instruction](#verify-hash-technical-details).
+This instruction creates or appends to a guardian signatures account for subsequent use by the [verify hash instruction](#verify-hash-technical-details).
 This step is necessary because the Wormhole VAA body, which has an arbitrary size, and 13 guardian signatures (a quorum of the current 19 mainnet guardians,